Last Updated on May 24, 2021

 - Chapel Hill to Greenville: 113 miles (1 hour 50 minutes)

-Hops lovers will enjoy Pitt Street Brewing Company and Uptown Brewing Company are two of a few great breweries in Greenville and its surroundings.
+Pitt Street Brewing Company and Uptown Brewing Company are two of a few great breweries in Greenville and its surroundings.
 Barbecue fiends must visit B’s, plain and simple.
 There are plenty of awesome restaurants in Greenville that involve ‘cue and go beyond it.

 One thing we’re always excited to see is Pirate Fest in April.
 This huge event straddles the Tar River and is fun for all ages!

 - Raleigh to Winston-Salem: 103 miles (1 hour 38 minutes)

 - Durham to Winston-Salem: 80 miles (1 hour 15 minutes)